Collect user feedback on your documentation

-Collect feedback directly from your docs.
+Add a feedback widget to your docs.
 Users tell you what's confusing, what's missing, and what needs fixing.
-No more guessing about content priorities.
+Prioritize content updates based on real user input.

 Trusted by +200 documentation sites